Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Numerical illustration

 Given this simulated data, before embarking on the task of calibrating parameters, to ensure that our methodology is relevant in practice, it is important to discuss liquidity issues.
 It is known that the out-of-the-money call options market is poorly liquid, implying that the large strike asymptotics for call and IV prices are typically not visible in the data.
 We concentrate instead on small strike asymptotics.
-There, depending on the market segment, options with maturities on the scale of one or several months can be liquid with small bid-ask spread for log moneyness as far down as $-1$.
+There, depending on the market segment, options with three-month maturity can be liquid with small bid-ask spread for log moneyness $k$ as far down as $-1$ or even a bit further.
+Options with six-month maturity with very small bid-ask spread can be liquid as far down as $-1.5$.
 Convincing visual evidence of this can be found in Figures 3 and 4 in \cite{GJ} which report 2011 data for SPX options.
-Based on this, we will use the value $-1$ as an illustrative lower bound for $k$: beyond this lower bound, liquidity is insufficient to measure IV.
-This immediately creates a problem due to the similar magitude, in this range of $k$, of the constant term $M$ and the next term in the expansion whose order we can only guarantee to be no larger than $1/\sqrt{-k}$, according to the big $O$ term in Corollary \ref{C:corol} part (i).

-In spite of this, calibration of $\lambda _{1}$ to $L$ as in (\ref {calibration}) works well in practice, as our examples below show.
-We also find that the inability to neglect $O\left( 1/\sqrt{-k}\right) $ compared to $M$ introduces a bias in the calibration, whose magnitude, while not constant, gives a good idea of the relative size of the next term in the small strike expansion, motivating the open problem of looking for this next term, and perhaps the following one.
+We will also consider examples with one-month and two-month maturity, where liquidity will be assumed to exist down to $k=-0.8$, based on corresponding evidence in the same figures.
+We will illustrate calibration using intervals of relatively short length which start on the left side within these observed liquidity ranges.
+Beyond these lower bounds, liquidity is insufficient to measure IV.
+In these ranges of $k$, the constant term $M_{2}$ and the expressions $\sqrt{-k}$ and $1/\sqrt{-k}$ are of similar magnitude, which may call into question whether the expansion can be of any use in the range where liquidity exists.
+However, one may expect that the KL expansion converges fast enough that the three terms $M_{1}\sqrt{ -k}$, $M_{2}$, and $M_{4}/\sqrt{-k}$ are of different orders because the three constants are.
+This turns out to be the case in the two example classes we consider, so that our three-term expansion allows us to calibrate $\lambda _{1}$ and $\delta _{1}$ to $M_{1}$ and $M_{2}$ as in (\ref {calibration}).
+This works very well in practice, as our examples below now show.